bayesianbrad/pyfo/README.md

 ## References

 <a name="fn1">1</a>: Jan-Willem van de Meent, Brooks Paige, Hongseok Yang, and Frank Wood.
-"A Tutorial on Probabilistic Programming.
+"A Tutorial on Probabilistic Programming."
-"

 <a name="fn2">2</a>: Nishimura, Akihiko, David Dunson, and Jianfeng Lu.
 "Discontinuous Hamiltonian Monte Carlo for sampling discrete parameters." arXiv preprint arXiv:1705.08510 (2017).

 <a name="fn3">3</a>: Hadi Mohasel Afshar, Justin Domke.
 "Reflection, Refraction, and Hamiltonian Monte Carlo."